snotskie/ttrpg/md/index.md

 ### Character Creation: Step Four!
 <!-- _class: creation -->

-The following pages describe **Ability** options.
-As your read them, you may want to consult the **Playing the Game** chapter to learn more about the rules they interact with.
+The following pages describe another type of dice in this game, **Blessing Dice**, as well as several **Ability** options.
+As your read, you may want to consult the **Playing the Game** chapter to learn more about the rules Abilities interact with.

 To help you select your starter Abilities, begin to imagine the kind of character taking shape in your mind. **Have you seen characters like them before** in movies, TV shows, and books?
 Try to envision the people from your favorite fictional stories that your character takes after.